No898/42Prague/README.md

 C Piscine Rush 02 - not participate </br>
 C Piscine BSQ - not participate </br>

-tips and more soon </br>
+100% succeeded mean it passed by 42 moulinette tips and more soon </br>

 C Piscine Exam 00 </br>